Tucznawa: History

 The railroad of Warsaw–Vienna railway (Kolej Warszawsko-Wiedeńska) runs through the district (the closest station is Dąbrowa Górnicza Sikorka).

-Since 1912 Tucznawa had been a part of Łosień commune and after the World War II it became a part of Ząbkowice common.
+Since 1912 Tucznawa had been a part of Łosień commune and after World War II it became a part of Ząbkowice common.
 In 1975 it had been attached to the town of Ząbkowice and later it was attached to Dąbrowa Górnicza on 1 February 1977.

 The Volunteer fire department of Tucznawa was established in August 1928.
 On 9 September the first fire group consisting of 41 volunteer members was created.
 In 1953 the local fire department (OSP) received its first banner funded by inhabitants of the village (with the title Tuczna Baba).
 In 1978 to celebrate 50 years of activity, the OSP received a new banner.

 In September 1939, during the German invasion of Poland, which started World War II, German troops committed a massacre of 14 Polish boy scouts from nearby Ogrodzieniec and Złoty Potok in the settlement (see Nazi crimes against the Polish nation).
 The town was afterwards occupied by Germany until 1945.

 On 19 January 1985 Stanisław Nowak, the bishop of Częstochowa founded a parish of Tucznawa dedicated to the Transfiguration.
 The first parish priest was Stanisław Sikorski.